International student: Mental wellness

-International students studying in a foreign country face a life-altering event which can cause distress that can potentially affect their mental wellness.
-Many students report homesickness and loneliness in their initial transition, experience isolation from peers and struggle with understanding cultural differences while staying abroad.
+International students studying in a foreign country face a life-altering event that can cause distress and potentially affect their mental wellness.
+Many students report homesickness and loneliness in their initial transition, experience isolation from peers, and struggle with understanding cultural differences while staying abroad.
 In certain cultures, mental illness is seen as a sign of weakness.
 Because of this, international students believe they can prevail through their struggles alone without help, which can lead to a decrease in mental wellness.

 There are two common symptoms among international students from China in particular: 45% of the students faced depression and 29% of the students faced anxiety.
 Stressors that lead international students to struggle with anxiety are rooted in numerous causes, including academic pressures, financial issues, adapting to a new culture, creating friendships, and feelings of loneliness.
 International students are also more likely to rely on peers for support through their transition than teachers or adult peers.
 If the student is unable to make friends in their new environment, they will struggle more with their transition than an international student who has established relationships with their peers.
 During the COVID-19 pandemic, many international students started remote learning and had to overcome time differences to take classes online, which further led to sleep disruption, social isolation, and thus, higher rates of mental health symptoms.

 Language and communication barriers have been noted to add to student anxiety and stress.
 International students face language discrimination, which may exacerbate mental health symptoms.
 Evidence has not conclusively shown that language discrimination is a greater risk factor than discrimination against foreigners.
 However, there has not been any conclusive evidence to show whether language discrimination plays a significantly larger role than simple foreigner discrimination.

-Since international students are less likely to use individual counseling provided by the university. and may experience even more intense stigmas against seeking professional help, group-oriented ways of reaching students may be more helpful.
+International students are less likely to use individual counseling provided by the university. and may experience even more intense stigmas against seeking professional help, group-oriented ways of reaching students may be more helpful.
 Group activities, like collaborative workshops and cultural exchange groups, can introduce a sense of community among the students.
 In addition, efforts can be placed to improve awareness and accessibility to mental wellness resources and counseling services.
 Social workers, faculty, and academic staff can be educated beforehand to provide an adequate support for them.